27 Fun Things to Know Before Traveling Osaka for the First Time

 Watch Best things to do in Osaka

 Whether you’re traveling to Nara, Kyoto, Kobe or anywhere else in the Kansai area, there’s a possibility you’ll be passing through Osaka.
-When I initially arrived, I knew I should’ve booked for longer, so I’m going to take you through my list of best things to do in Osaka.
+When I initially arrived, I planned to see cherry blossoms cascade through the Kansai region, so I booked less than a week in Osaka.
+But the first day I got there, I knew I made my first travel mistake.
+I underestimated Osaka and should’ve booked more days.

 1. Get an ICOCA card